cashfree/cashfree-bank-validation-node/README.md

 ## Usage

-Once the config file is setup you can run the executable, to run the entire flow.
+Once the app.js file is setup you can run the executable, to run the entire flow.
 Authorise and validate bank account.

 run the following command in the terminal to run the script:
 ```